-We are always looking for graduate students to research hurricanes or severe thunderstorms and climate.
+We are always looking for graduate students and postdocs to research hurricanes or severe thunderstorms and climate.
 Please email Dan (dchavas@purdue.edu) for more information and/or to ask any questions.
 I’d love to hear about your background and interests and let you know more about myself, our group, and our department.
 We need to increase participation from underrepresented groups in our field at every level.
-Individuals from any such group are especially encouraged to shoot Dan an email, and are also strongly encouraged to apply for this free 2-day visit to Purdue in October to learn about graduate school in EAPS and at Purdue (here's a PDF flyer for the program.
-Apply now! portal closes April 15th).
+Individuals from any such group are especially encouraged to send Dan an email, and are also strongly encouraged to apply for this free 2-day visit to Purdue each year to learn about graduate school in EAPS and at Purdue.

 Current Group Members